DBCLS

 AMR Portal

-Integrates antimicrobial resistance (AMR) surveillance data with 1.7M+ phenotypic susceptibility tests and 1.1M+ genotypic AMR features from bacterial isolates worldwide.
+Antimicrobial resistance surveillance data with 1.7M+ phenotypic susceptibility tests and 1.1M+ genotypic AMR features from bacterial isolates worldwide.

 Available Tools

-TogoMCP provides a comprehensive set of tools for accessing and querying life sciences data:
+TogoMCP exposes a rich set of tools for searching, querying, and converting life sciences data.

 list_databases